Paycoach places particular emphasis on a sustainable corporate culture.

 - Every employee can express his or her opinion, every input is valuable

 - Every employee takes care to communicate appropriately and respectfully with each other and especially with customers, consumers and other stakeholders of Paycoach.
-The specifications of the industry association «InkassoSuisse» shall apply additionally.
+We are guided by the specifications of the industry association «InkassoSuisse».

 Paycoach is committed to practices that enrich rather than harm the environment and society.
 In internal discussions, this goal is regularly given space and improvements are taken up and implemented.
 All processes in the company are regularly checked for further improvement possibilities in their sustainability contribution to environmental and social welfare, and meaningful improvements are implemented directly.